kilofox/kohana/system/guide/kohana/upgrading.md

 ## Changes

+- The global EXT constant has been removed.
+Explicitly specify `.php` or another file extension instead.

 ### Arr

 - The `Arr::callback()` method now ensures that the second element of the returned array (`$params`) is always an array,